Those who act primarily out of Warrior Instinct are constantly engaged in one-upmanship.

 mentally quicker than someone else.

-For the Warrior it is a slow steady morphine drip of instances where they try to feel like they are mentally quicker than someone else.
+For someone who acts out of Warrior Instinct, it is a slow steady morphine drip of moments where they try to feel like they are mentally quicker than someone else.

 you would need to subconsciously do this